mijaelx64/FirefoxSocialBarExtension/source/README.md

-# beastify
+# bookmark-it

-**This add-on injects JavaScript into web pages.
-The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**

-## What it does ##
+## What it does

-The extension includes:

-* a browser action with a popup including HTML, CSS, and JS
-* a content script
-* three images, each of a different beast, packaged as web accessible resources

-When the user clicks the browser action button, the popup is shown, enabling the user to choose one of three beasts.

-When they choose a beast, the extension injects the content script into the current page, and sends the content script a message containing the name of the chosen beast.

-When the content script receives this message, it replaces the current page content with an image of the chosen beast.

-When the user clicks the reset button, the page reloads, and reverts to its original form.
+Displays a simple button in the menu bar that toggles a bookmark for the currently active tab.

+To display the button, the extension registers a [browserAction](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/browserAction) in the manifest.

+A background script will listen for tab events and update the browserAction icon correspondingly.
+It also listens for `browserAction.onClicked` events to create or remove a bookmark when the user has clicked the icon.

-## What it shows ##
+## What it shows

-* write a browser action with a popup
-* how to have different browser_action images based upon the theme
+* how to use the various `bookmarks` functions
-* give the popup style and behavior using CSS and JS
+  * create a bookmark
-* inject a content script programmatically using `tabs.executeScript()`
+  * remove a bookmark
+  * search bookmarks by url
-* send a message from the main extension to a content script
+* how to register a browserAction
-* use web accessible resources to enable web pages to load packaged content
-* reload web pages
+* how to listen for tab changes